TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: body-parser, compression, type-is.
-A copy of the source code may be downloaded from https://github.com/expressjs/body-parser.git (body-parser), https://github.com/expressjs/compression.git (compression), https://github.com/jshttp/type-is.git (type-is).
+The following software may be included in this product: body-parser, compression, morgan, type-is.
+A copy of the source code may be downloaded from https://github.com/expressjs/body-parser.git (body-parser), https://github.com/expressjs/compression.git (compression), https://github.com/expressjs/morgan.git (morgan), https://github.com/jshttp/type-is.git (type-is).
 This software contains the following license and notice below:

 (The MIT License)